 Passage reading fluency and comprehension

 Reading requires the ability to accurately and rapidly recognize and name single words in print.
-It is this basic skill that most differentiates the dyslexic student from students who do not like to read and those who lack the intellectual ability to read.
+It is this basic skill that differentiates the dyslexic student from students who do not like to read and those who lack the intellectual ability to read.
 Word recognition depends on a specific linguistic ability known as phonological awareness.
 Children with dyslexia are typically slow and inaccurate when they try to link written alphabetic symbols with the sounds they represent, and they often make mistakes when they try to blend those sounds to read a new word.
-Conversely, when they try to spell, they have trouble identifying the separate sounds in words and recalling letters that spell them.
+Conversely, when they try to spell, they have trouble identifying the separate sounds in words and recalling the letters that spell them.
 They may have a poor sense of how words are put together at both the sound and symbol levels.

 Automatic and Accurate Letter Naming

 A second critical skill that predicts later reading is the ability to recognize and name letters automatically, or without a lot of mental effort.
-This simple skill is easily measured by brief, timed tests of naming letters randomly sequenced in an array encompassing a number of cognitive or mental skills that are important for reading.
+This simple skill is easily measured by brief, timed tests of naming letters randomly sequenced in an array encompassing several cognitive or mental skills that are important for reading.
 First, the reader must recognize the form of the letter and not confuse it with others - a necessity for associating it with the right speech sound later.
 Second, the reader must recognize the written symbol rapidly because this skill is the basis for later automatic recognition of letter sequences that represent sight words.
 Third, letter names are phonological entities composed of speech sounds.
-If the child has difficulties naming, writing, and recognizing the letters, such as confusing the b and the d and vice versa, this could be a clue that he might have a specific learning disability and the parents must seek help from the professional for early intervention.
+If the child has difficulties naming, writing, and recognizing the letters, such as confusing the b and the d and vice versa, this could be a clue that he might have a specific learning disability and the parents must seek help from a professional for early intervention.

 Word Reading Accuracy and Fluency